 SCons Developer's Guidelines

-- SCons will be tested against Python versions 2.4 and all later version of 2.x.
-(As of this writing, SCons does not support Python 3.x, as the syntax has changed sufficiently that a single source will not support both.)
+- SCons will be tested against Python versions 2.7 and all later versions of 2.x.
+(As of this writing, SCons does not support Python 3.x.)

 - SCons installation will be atomic, and will install all necessary non-standard modules and/or packages.

-- At a minimum, SCons will be tested on Linux and Windows XP.
+- At a minimum, SCons will be tested on Linux and Windows.
 We will add other platforms as they become available.
 All tests must be written portably.

 - SCons software will be written to a separately-defined set of conventions (variable naming, class naming, etc.).
 We won't be dogmatic about these, and will use discretion when deciding whether a naming violation is significant enough to require a fix.

-SCons is being developed using the following source code
+- SCons is being developed using the following source code control system(s):

 - The main source tree is kept in Mercurial at Bitbucket.